RedSkelly/TeamTest/README.md

 ###Greetings!

 1. Hello!
-How are you?
+How are you